SwenChan/alpine-mongodb/README.md

 If you run mongod in a container (e.g. lxc, cgroups, Docker, etc.) that does not have access to all of the RAM available in a system, you must set ___THIS PARAM___ to a value less than the amount of RAM available in the container.
 The exact amount depends on the other processes running in the container.

-## More param is on the way.Be patien.
+## More param is on the way.Be patient.

 To be continued.